ion-aluminium/nanobanana-mcp-cliproxyapi/docs/SYSTEM_DESIGN.md

 ## Overview

-The Nano Banana MCP Server is a production-ready FastMCP server that provides AI-powered image generation and editing capabilities through Google's Gemini 2.5 Flash Image model.
+The Nano Banana MCP Server is a production-ready FastMCP server that provides AI-powered image generation and editing capabilities through Google's Gemini models, with optional CLIProxyAPI backend support.
 It implements the Model Context Protocol (MCP) to enable seamless integration with AI development tools like Claude Desktop, Cursor, and VS Code.

 ## System Architecture